vincentbarr/vincentbarr.github.com/_posts/2015-12-15-on-storytelling.md

 For exercise, try telling a story without using the words, 'I thought' or 'I felt.'
 Tell your story with actions, events, and observable behavior.

+Compare these two sentences:

+1. _I was terrified of heights, but after surviving my very first jump from a diving board, I felt courageous._

+2. _I was terrified of heights, but after surviving my very first jump from a diving board, I emerged from the water laughing, tossed my goggles at my mother and sprinted to the back of the line for my next jump._

+The first sentence merely tells the reader how I felt, courageous.The second sentence attempts to show the reader how I felt using actions visible to any onlooker.

 **Use a story arc and your space**
 A story consists of a few major events that form an arc: exposition, rising action, climax, falling action, and denouement.

 To help you to remember the flow of your story and utilize the physical space available to you, pair each point in your story with a unique location in the room.
-As you arrive at a new point in your story, begin walking toward its location in the room.
-This is handy for people who forget they are capable of lifting their feet as soon as they stand at the front of an audience and begin speaking.
+As you arrive at a new point in your story, begin walking toward its designated location in the room.

+This is handy for people who, as soon as they step in front of an audience, freeze and forget they are capable of moving their limbs.